cakevm/jaredfromsubway-contract/README.md

 ### Run
-In the test you can modify if the Huff version or the original constructor should be used.
+In the test you can modify if the Huff or the deployed contract version should be used.
+The tests require an archive node.
 ```shell
 export ETH_MAINNET_HTTP=<RPC PROVIDER>
 forge test